 Pictures just don’t do Black’s Beach San Diego justice.
-The dramatic Torrey Pines cliffs and waves from the Pacific Ocean are nothing short of breathtaking.
+The dramatic Torrey Pines cliffs and Pacific Ocean waves are nothing short of breathtaking.

-Also known as Torrey Pines City Beach and Torrey Pines State Beach, the iconic coastal destination is situated right below the Torrey Pines State Park and near the Torrey Pines Municipal Golf Course.
-The secluded La Jolla beach extends for nearly 2.5 miles and provides an abundance of recreational opportunities.
+Also known as Torrey Pines City Beach and Torrey Pines State Beach, the iconic coastal destination is situated right below the Torrey Pines State Natural Reserve and near the Torrey Pines Municipal Golf Course.
+The secluded La Jolla beach extends for nearly 2.5 miles and provides abundant recreational opportunities.

 Arguably San Diego’s most interesting beach, this attraction is far more nuanced than most visitors realize.
 You’re about to learn what sets it apart.